Communicating Impact: The Key to Credible Sustainability Stories

 “This year, we focused on improving data quality in three sourcing regions, which helped us understand where our biggest gaps still are.”

-If your claim can’t survive a simple follow-up question (“How?” or “Compared to what?”), it’s probably doing more harm than good.
+If your claim can’t survive a simple follow-up question—like “How?” or “Compared to what?”—it’s probably doing more harm than good.

 That difference shows up clearly in language.